NikolaJelic/NikolaJelic.github.io/index.md

    - Install [**CMake**](https://cmake.org/download/)

-   - Install clang using your favorite packet manager or follow the instructions [**here**](https://clang.llvm.org/get_started.html)
+   - Install clang using your favorite package manager or follow the instructions [**here**](https://clang.llvm.org/get_started.html)
-   - You can also insallit from a pre-built binary found [**here**](https://releases.llvm.org/download.html)
+   - You can also install it from a pre-built binary found [**here**](https://releases.llvm.org/download.html)

 #### 		Windows

    - Install [**CMake**](https://cmake.org/download/)
    - Clang can be found [**here**](https://llvm.org/builds/)
    - After installing Clang, you should also add it to $PATH. (like [*this*](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))
-   - If you are using Visual Studio, there is no need to manualy insall a compiler since you will be able to do that during the installation of Visual Studio

 ## CMake and Ninja

 - CMake is an open-source, cross-platform family of tools designed to build, test and package software.

 - CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.

-- In short: CMake does stuff so you don't have to
+- In short - CMake sets up a build system using clang and ninja.

 ### Installation

-You can download it [**here**](https://cmake.org/download/) or use your favorite packet manager if you are running Linux
+  You can download it [**here**](https://cmake.org/download/) or use your favorite package manager if you are running Linux

 ## Authoring an Executable